stevelorenz/build-vnf/README.md

     - Current XDP implementation (Kernel 4.8) can only forward packets back out the same NIC they arrived on.

+    - For OpenStack Pike, the maximum number of queues in the VM interface has to be set to the same value as the number of vCPUs in the guest (use virtio-net driver).
+Since XDP requires an addtional TX queue per core which is not visible to the networking stack.
+Therefore, currently XDP can not be deployed in VMs on OpenStack directly.

+1. AF_PACKET:

+  - Pros:

+  - Cons:

 ## Catalog ##